hansi-b/rewrapped/_sources/index.rst.txt

 Welcome to reWrapped's documentation!
 =====================================

-reWrapped lets you write your regular expressions in a class-like syntax with match groups flexibly mapped to named fields without having to resort to symbolic group names in your regular expressions (unless you are doing really fancy stuff).
+reWrapped lets you write your regular expressions as classes with match groups flexibly mapped to named fields.

 To do so,